shuhuiluo/fastnum/doc/LIB.md

 - If the second operand is a _zero_, the result will be `1` and exact.
 - In cases not covered above, the result will be inexact unless the second operator has an integral value and the result is finite and can be expressed exactly within precision digits.
-  In this latter case, if the result is unrounded then its exponent will be that which would result if the operation were calculated by repeated multiplication (if the second operand is negative then the reciprocal of the first operand is used, with the absolute value of the second operand determining the multiplications).
+  In this latter case, if the result is unrounded, then its exponent will be that which would result if the operation were calculated by repeated multiplication (if the second operand is negative then the reciprocal of the first operand is used, with the absolute value of the second operand determining the multiplications).
-- Inexact finite results should be correctly rounded, but may be up to 1 ulp (unit in last place) in error.
+- Inexact finite results should be correctly rounded but may be up to 1 ulp (unit in last place) in error.
 - The sign of the result will be `-` only if the second operand has an integral value and is odd (and is not _infinite_) and also the sign of the first operand is `-`.
   In all other cases, the sign of the result will be `0`.